Orama-Interactive/Pixelorama-Docs/docs/concepts/transforming.md

 sidebar_label: Transforming
 ---

+The term transformation describes an operation that changes or distorts something in some way.

 Currently, there are three types of transformations in Pixelorama.
 Translation (moving), scale and rotation.
 Transformations can either affect the currently active entire cels, or [selections](selecting).

 Keep in mind that **any content moved outside the canvas boundaries will be lost**.